Actually, The iPhone May Not Look Much Different In 2027

-For many of us, Apple’s iconic device will still sit at the center of the personal computing universe.

-On a day like June 29–the iPhone launch’s tenth Anniversary–it’s natural to wonder where Apple’s iconic device will be in another 10 years.
+On a day like June 29–the iPhone launch’s 10th anniversary–it’s natural to wonder where Apple’s iconic device will be in another 10 years.
 It’s also tempting to prognosticate that the iPhone will be radically different by 2027, or that it will be overrun by new devices and approaches to personal technology.

 A number of thoughtful articles have been published around the anniversary imagining what the iPhone will look like a decade from now.
 But some of the more fundamental changes the writers envision, I’d argue, just aren’t going to happen by 2027.